twollmann/graphite-importer/README.md

 Graphite importer
 =================
-This repository contains a Graphite importer for Pingdom monitoring metrics.
+This repository contains a Graphite importer for Cloudflare and Pingdom metrics.

 Requirements
 ------------
 - Pingdom credentials including username, password and app-key
+- Cloudflare credentials including email address and api-key
 - Graphite server as target for the importer
 - Valid `config.yml` based on `config.yml.sample` in the current working directory